kamsandhu93/visitor-signin/database_admin/README.md

 Hosts [sqlite-web](https://github.com/coleifer/sqlite-web) package in the container.

 ### Database
-Database file location is `/databaseadmin/database`.
-This is persisted to `/opt/visitorsignin/database` of the host.
+Database file location is `/home/database`.
+This is persisted to `./production/database` of the repository on host.

-### Logging
-Log location is `/databaseadmin/log`.
-This is persisted to `/opt/visitorsignin/log` of the host